ajafri2001/LLM-on-CPU/chainlit.md

-# Welcome to Quant-CPU! 🚀🤖
+# Welcome to LLM-on-CPU! 🚀🤖

 Hello there👋, Freely ask questions based on the source_documents which you provided!
 Note that it might take time depending on your setup